 In rare cases, people have only thigh or knee pain.
 They may be able to walk.

-How is a hip fracture diagnosed?
+How is it diagnosed?

 Doctors use X-rays to diagnose a broken hip.
 You may need another test if your doctor thinks that you have a fracture but can't see it on an X-ray.
 You might have a test such as:

-- An MRI, which gives better images of bones and soft tissues.
+An MRI, which gives better images of bones and soft tissues.

-- A CT scan, another way of getting more detailed images.
+A CT scan, another way of getting more detailed images.

-- A bone scan, which involves injecting a dye, then taking images.
+A bone scan, which involves injecting a dye, then taking images.
 It can show hairline fractures, where the bone is cracked but the pieces are still in place.

-How is it treated?
+How is a hip fracture treated?

 You will most likely need surgery to fix your hip.
 Surgery usually works well, but your hip will probably take a long time to get better.

 Surgery is done as soon as possible after a hip fracture is diagnosed, often within 24 hours.
-Having surgery right away may help shorten your stay in the hospital and reduce pain and complications.
+Having surgery right away may help shorten your stay in the hospital.
+It can also reduce pain and problems from the surgery.
 Sometimes surgery is delayed for 1 to 2 days so other medical problems can be treated first.

 The type of surgery you have will depend on where the break is and how bad it is.

-- Hip repair surgery is called internal fixation or "hip pinning."
+Hip repair surgery is called internal fixation or "hip pinning."
 The doctor uses metal screws, rods, or plates to hold the bone together while it heals.
 This surgery is usually chosen if the bones can be lined up properly.

-- Hip replacement surgery involves replacing part or all of the joint with artificial parts.
+Hip replacement surgery involves replacing part or all of the joint with artificial parts.
 In a partial hip replacement, the doctor replaces the broken upper part of the thigh bone.
 In a total hip replacement, both the hip socket and the top of the thigh bone are replaced.
 Total hip replacement is often done when the fractured bones can't be properly lined up.

 Your doctor will encourage you to take part in a rehab program that includes physiotherapy and occupational therapy.
 This will teach you:

-- Exercises to help you regain your strength and ability to move around.
+Exercises to help you regain your strength and mobility.

-- New ways to do simple daily activities.
+New ways to do simple daily activities.

-- Safe ways to stay active.
+Safe ways to stay active.

-Taking part in a rehab program is very important because it will speed up your recovery and help you to get back to your normal activities sooner.
+Taking part in a rehab program is very important because it will speed up your recovery.
+Rehab can also help you get back to your normal activities sooner.

-How can you prevent a hip fracture?
+How can you prevent it?